smuellerDD/leancrypto/README.fips.md

 When de-selecting algorithms at compile time, the respective services are reduced by this set of services.

+## List of Cryptographic Algorithms

+Leancrypto offers approved cryptographic algorithms as defined by the [ACVP-Proxy definition](https://github.com/smuellerDD/acvpproxy/blob/master/lib/module_implementations/definition_impl_leancrypto.c).
+This definition also covers all implementations of the cryptographic algorithm.

+NOTE: The reference of "C" implementations in the ACVP Proxy may be a bit deceiving for ML-KEM and ML-DSA as for some platforms, assembler accelerations are natively used by the C code (ARMv7 and RISCV).
+Yet, the reference is correct as the caller interacts with the implementation that does not require specific CPU instructions.

+NOTE2: The referenced ACVP proxy definitions explicitly exclude SHA LDT tests.
+This is *only* due to the fact that for the release testing of leancrypto, some test systems do not have more than 1GB of RAM which means that a linear buffer of 1GB or more cannot be allocated.
+There is *no* cryptographic limitation in leancrypto preventing the testing of LDT test vectors.
+Thus, if your platform has more RAM, you SHOULD enable the LDT testing.

 ## Service Indicator

 The `leancrypto-fips` FIPS module implements a global service indicator.
 This implies that all algorithms are FIPS-approved and the fact that the FIPS module is active is the indicator that FIPS-approved services are available.